Emancipation Day: Cup Match

 Emancipation Day is marked by the Cup Match, a two-day public holiday and cricket match, played by residents of the island, is unique to Bermuda.
 Cup Match started when members of Friendly Societies and Lodges in Somerset in the west and St. George's Parish, in the east, gathered to mark the anniversary of the abolition of slavery.
 In 1902 a silver cup was introduced to the tournament, and that year the first official Cup Match cricket match was played on 12 June 1902.
 In the Public Holidays Act 1947 national public holidays were introduced on the Thursday and Friday before the first Monday in August, they were named Cup Match Day and Somers Day (named after George Somers, the founder of Bermuda).

 In 1999 Cup Match Day was renamed Emancipation Day, and Somers Day was renamed Mary Prince Day in February 2020 to remember Bermudan writer and enslaved woman Mary Prince.

 British Virgin Islands

-British Virgin Islands: The first Monday, Tuesday, and Wednesday of August are celebrated as "August Festival".
+British Virgin Islands: The first Monday, Tuesday, and Wednesday of August are observed as Emancipation Monday, Emancipation Tuesday and Emancipation Wednesday, forming the principal public holidays of the British Virgin Islands Emancipation Festival.